feathersjs/docs/guides/migrating.md

 > __Important:__ The `@feathersjs/authentication-jwt` is deprecated since the JWT strategy is now directly included in `@feathersjs/authentication`.

-This will register `local`, `jwt` and oAuth authentication strategies using the standard authentication service on the `/authentication` path. oAuth will only be active if provider information is added to the configuration.
+This will register `local`, `jwt` and OAuth authentication strategies using the standard authentication service on the `/authentication` path.
+OAuth will only be active if provider information is added to the configuration.
 The authentication configuration (usually in `config/default.json`) should be updated as follows:

 ```json
 "authentication": {